ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Transport Property Names {#property-names}

 Transport Properties are referred to by property names.
-These names are alphanumeric strings in which words may be separated by hyphens.
+For the purposes of this document, these names are alphanumeric strings in which words may be separated by hyphens.
 These names serve two purposes:

 - Allowing different components of a TAPS implementation to pass Transport Properties, e.g., between a language frontend and a policy manager, or as a representation of properties retrieved from a file or other storage.
 - Making code of different TAPS implementations look similar.
+While individual programming languages may preclude strict adherence to the aforementioned naming convention (for instance, by prohibiting the use of hyphens in symbols), users interacting with multiple implementations will still benefit from the consistency resulting from the use of visually similar symbols.

 Transport Property Names are hierarchically organized in the form \[\<Namespace>.\]\<PropertyName\>.